box/box-developer-changelog/content/2023/10-06-box-platform-glossary.md

 <!-- more -->

 As we want this list of terms to be comprehensive and detailed, it will be regularly updated.
+Let us know if you have any suggestions!

 ## Where to get support